subframe7536/maple-font/README.md

 I create it to enhance my working experience, and hope that it can be useful to others.

-You can checkout old version [here](https://github.com/subframe7536/maple-font/tree/main)
+V7 is a completely remade version, providing variable font, redesigning more than half of the glyphs and offering smarter ligatures.
+You can checkout V6 [here](https://github.com/subframe7536/maple-font/tree/main)

 ## Features